 As you create your plan, consider interviewing important personnel in organizations who have successfully gone through disaster recovery.
 You’ll find that people typically like to share their stories and the techniques used that saved the day.
 Their insights could prove valuable in your creation of a solid BC plan.

 The Importance of Testing Your Business Continuity Plan

-To know if your plan is complete and fulfills its intended purpose, you have to test it rigorously.
-Create a test that’s credible yet challenging, as this is the only way to improve.
+To know if your plan is complete and fulfills its intended purpose, you must test it rigorously.
+Create a credible yet challenging test, as this is the only way to improve.
 Many businesses will test their BC plan two to four times per year.
-The schedule for your specific needs will depend on the type of organization, the amount of key personnel turnover and the number of business processes and IT changes that have taken place since the last round of testing.
+The schedule for your specific needs will depend on the type of organization, the amount of key personnel turnover, and the number of business processes and IT changes that have occurred since the last round of testing.

 Standard testing procedures include: